-The Occupational Safety and Health Administration (OHSA) sets guidelines for stacking goods in a warehouse or fulfillment center.
-These guidelines are in place to ensure the safety of employees and others in the facility.
+The Occupational Safety and Health Administration (OHSA) sets stacking and storage regulations for stored goods to ensure the safety of employees and others in the facility.
 While the type of heavy-duty shelving you use is important, knowing how to stack your merchandise correctly is also critical.
-Collapsing loads and falling stock can crush or seriously injure employees or passersby.
+Collapsing loads and falling stock can seriously injure employees and damage materials.

 Whether stacking your stock using a forklift or manually, your business is responsible for the safety of everyone in your building.
 If an employee gets injured on the job, it could result in a costly lawsuit or even a fatality.